-(a) amend;
+- 20 (a) amend;

-(b) recommend passage or nonpassage;
+- 21 (b) recommend passage or nonpassage;

-(c) recommend concurrence or nonconcurrence;
+- 22 (c) recommend concurrence or nonconcurrence;

-(d) indefinitely postpone;
+- 23 (d) indefinitely postpone;

+- 24 (e) reconsider:

-(e) pass consideration;
+- 25 (f) pass consideration;

-(f) call for cloture;
+- 26 (g) call for cloture;

-(g) rise, rise and report, or rise and report progress and beg leave to sit again; and
+- 27 (h) rise, rise and report, or rise and report progress and beg leave to sit again; and

-(h) to change the order in which legislation is placed on the agenda.
+- 28 (i) to change the order in which legislation is placed on the agenda.

-(2) Subsections (1)(e) through (1)(g) are nondebatable but may be amended.
+- 29 (2) Subsections (1)(e) through (1)(h) are nondebatable but may be amended.

-(3) If a quorum of representatives is not present during
+- 30 (3) If a quorum of representatives is not present during second reading, the Committee of the

-second reading, the Committee of the Whole may conduct no business on legislation and a motion for a call of the House without a quorum is in order.
+1 Whole may conduct no business on legislation and a motion for a call of the House without a quorum is 2 in order.

-H40-170.
+- H40-170.
 Limits on debate in the Committee of the Whole.
 (1) Except for the representative who makes a motion, no representative may speak more than once on the motion and for no more than 5 minutes.
-The representative who makes the motion may have 5 minutes to close.

-(2) After at least two proponents and two opponents have spoken on a question and 45 minutes have elapsed, a motion to call for cloture is in order.
-Approval by not less than twothirds of the members present and voting is required to sustain a motion for cloture.
-Notwithstanding the passage of a motion to end debate, the sponsor of the motion on which debate was ended may close.

-(3) By previous agreement of the Speaker and the minority floor leader, a bill or resolution may be allocated a predetermined amount of time for debate and number of speakers.
+The representative who makes the motion may have 5 minutes to close. - (2) After at least two proponents and two opponents have spoken on a question and 45 minutes have elapsed, a motion to call for cloture is in order ^proval by not less than two-thirds of the members present and voting is required to sustain a motion for cloture.
+Notwithstanding the passage of a motion to end debate, the sponsor of the motion on which debate was ended may close. - (3) By previous agreement of the Speaker and the minority floor leader, a bill or resolution may be allocated a predetermined amount of time for debate and number of speakers. - H40-180.

-H40-180.
 Special provisions for debate on the general appropriations bill.
-(1) The Appropriations Committee chairman, in presenting the bill, is not subject to the 5-minute speaking limitation.

-(2) Each appropriations subcommittee chairman shall fully present his or her portion of the bill.
-A subcommittee chairman is not subject to the 5-minute speaking limitation.

-(3) After the presentation by the subcommittee chairman, the respective section of the bill is open for debate, questions, and amendments.

-(4) An amendment that affects more than one section of the bill must be offered when the first section affected is considered.

-(5) Following completion of the debate on each section, that section is closed and may not be reopened except by majority vote.

-(6) If a member moves to reopen a section for amendment, only the amendment of that member may be entertained.
-Another member wishing to amend the same section shall make a separate motion to reopen the section.

-(7) Debate on the motion to reopen a section is limited to the question of reopening the section.
+(1) The Appropriations Committee chair, in presenting the bill, is not subject to the 5-minute speaking limitation. - (2) Each appropriations subcommittee chair shall fully present their portion of the bill.
+A subcommittee chair is not subject to the 5-minute speaking limitation. - (3) After the presentation by the subcommittee chair, the respective section of the bill is open for debate, questions, and amendments. - (4) An amendment that affects more than one section of the bill must be offered when the first section affected is considered. - (5) Following completion of the debate on each section, that section is closed and may not be reopened except by majority vote. - (6) If a member moves to reopen a section for amendment, only the amendment of that member may be entertained.
+Another member wishing to amend the same section shall make a separate motion to reopen the section. - (7) Debate on the motion to reopen a section is limited to the question of reopening the section.
 The amendment itself may not be debated at that time.
-This limitation does not prohibit the member from explaining the amendment to be considered.

-(8) A motion for cloture is not in order during debate on the general appropriations bill.
+This limitation does not prohibit the member from explaining the amendment to be considered. - 28 (8) A motion for cloture is not in order during debate on the general appropriations bill. - H40-190.

-H40-190.
 Engrossing.
 (1) After legislation is passed on second reading, it must be engrossed within 48 hours under the direction of the Speaker.
 The Speaker may grant additional time for engrossing.